Back Health After Surgery

 Taking care of your health can help you recover faster, feel better, and reduce the risk of reinjury.
-Factors that can affect your health and the health of your back include stress, excess weight, and smoking.
+Factors that can affect your health and the health of your back include stress, excess weight, smoking, and how you use your back.
 Addressing these issues now can help you keep your back healthy in the long run.

 Stress can lead to tight, painful muscles.
 Try these methods for releasing tension: